fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 </a>
 </center>

-If you use any of the Fortran-lang projects for your publications, please cite this paper as:
+If Fortran-lang has been helpful in your work and if you want to cite this paper, here's the citation info:

 ```bibtex
 @article{curcic2021toward,